Minnesota vs. Nebraska Predictions & Picks – August 31

 Minnesota vs. Nebraska Predictions & Picks: Odds, Moneyline, Spread - Thursday, August 31

-According to our computer projections, the Minnesota Golden Gophers will beat the Nebraska Cornhuskers when the two teams match up at Huntington Bank Stadium on Thursday, August 31, which begins at 8:00 PM.
-For our predictions on the spead, point total, and final score, see the rest of the article below.
+Based on our computer projections, the Minnesota Golden Gophers will beat the Nebraska Cornhuskers when the two teams play at Huntington Bank Stadium on Thursday, August 31, which kicks off at 8:00 PM.
+For our projections on the spead, point total, and final score, see the rest of the article below.

 Looking to bet on Minnesota vs. Nebraska?
 Head to BetMGM using our link to claim a first-time depositor bonus!